orca3/MiniAutoML/README.md

 ***Please run the lab scripts from the root folder***, a side note for running our lab scripts successfully is to execute them from the root folder where you download this project.

 The lab scripts are placed at the [scripts](/scripts/) folder.
 They start with the word "_lab_".
+Please execute them in order.
 See below explaination for each script.

 - [scripts/lab-001-start-all.sh](scripts/lab-001-start-all.sh) pulls all the services' docker images, runs the containers and starts the system.
 - [scripts/lab-002-upload-data.sh](scripts/lab-002-upload-data.sh) prepares some training data and uploads them to the dataset management service to build a dataset (a text dataset for intent classification).
 After execution, you will see the script print out a JSON object (see below example).
 This JSON object represents a dataset in the dataset management service, please pay attention to the `dataset_id` attribute, which will be used in model training.